{user_name}

 Precision in action - Safe distance measurement

-The exhibition demonstrator attracts the attention of fair visitors with over 3,000 installed LEDs and illustrates the operating principle of safe distance measurement using a doubly implemented radar measuring path.
-Programmed games and mechanically adjustable sensors invite you to discover the advantages of radar technology interactively.
+The trade fair demonstrator, with over 3,000 installed LEDs, attracts the attention of trade fair visitors and illustrates the operating principle of safe distance measurement using a doubly implemented radar measurement path.
+Preprogrammed games and mechanically adjustable sensors invite visitors to discover the advantages of radar technology interactively.

 Show video info

-💡️ Precision in action - The exhibition demonstrator attracts the attention of fair visitors with over 3,000 installed LEDs and illustrates the operating principle of safe distance measurement using a doubly implemented radar measuring path.
-Programmed games and mechanically adjustable sensors invite you to discover the advantages of radar technology interactively.
+💡️ Precision in action.
+The trade fair demonstrator, with over 3,000 installed LEDs, attracts the attention of trade fair visitors and illustrates the operating principle of safe distance measurement using a doubly implemented radar measurement path.
+Preprogrammed games and mechanically adjustable sensors invite visitors to discover the advantages of radar technology interactively.

 https://ingenieur-glaser.de/Instagram/ – Instagram